mahnoormahnoorr/Quantization/GPTQ/readme.md

 This version of gptqmodel has been tested with the PyTorch 2.7 module.

+Note: When quantizing models that use Rotary Positional Embeddings (RoPE), such as LlaMA, you might encounter runtime errors related to rotary dimensions.
+The current fix is to downgrade transformers to version 4.51.3.

-For the gptq-modifier example, you need to install the llmcompressor library.
+For the **gptq-modifier** example, you need to install the llmcompressor library.

 ```bash
 pip install llmcompressor --cache-dir ./.pip-cache